UBC-MDS/text_processing_util_mds24/README.md

 git clone git@github.com:UBC-MDS/text_processing_util_mds24.git
 ```

-4. From the root of this repository, install the package using `poetry` by running the following command:
+4. From the root of this repository, install the package using `poetry` by running the following command.
+It is recommended to use `poetry install` command inside your conda environment.

 ``` bash
 poetry install